cesarsotovalero/cesarsotovalero.github.io/_posts/2021/2021-09-10-configuring-remote-connections-in-unix-based-systems-using-ssh.md

 The SSH protocol uses industry-standard robust encryption algorithms, like AES, to secure communication between the involved parties.
 In addition, the protocol uses hashing algorithms, such as SHA-2, to ensure the integrity of the data transmitted.
 You can read more about encryption and hashing in [this article](./blog/2021/encoding-encryption-hashing-and-obfuscation-in-java.html).

+> “OpenSSH is the premier connectivity tool for remote login with the SSH protocol.
+It encrypts all traffic to eliminate eavesdropping, connection hijacking, and other attacks.
+In addition, OpenSSH provides a large suite of secure tunneling capabilities, several authentication methods, and sophisticated configuration options.”

 An SSH key consists of a pair of text files.
 One is the **private key**, which should never be shared with anyone.